fusioncharts/dev_centre_docs/getting-started/react-native/your-first-chart-using-react-native.md

 <div>
     <ul>
-        <li>Add the following script in Application's `package.json` file to bundle your assets when you want to generate a signed APK.</li>
+Add the following script in Application's `package.json` file to bundle your assets when you want to generate a signed APK.
     </ul>
     <pre>
       <code class="language-javascript">